kimsjjkjn/PBPK_Propranolol/README.md

 - For derivation of each equation used in model, refer to 'docs' section.
 ## Data & Validation
 - After completing simulations in Berkeley Madonna, the raw time-concentration datasets were exported to Excel.
-- Published in vivo concentration–time profiles were digitized from figures (as raw datasets were unavailable).
+- The in-vivo Time-Concentration values were digitised from published figures (raw datasets were unavailable).
+Digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
-- Simulated and in vivo datasets were overlaid in Excel for direct comparison.
+- Simulated and digitised in vivo datasets were overlaid in Excel for direct comparison.
 - Model performance based on concentration-time profile was evaluated by Average Absolute Fold Error (AAFE) and % within 2-fold / 3-fold error ranges:

    <img width="631" height="291" alt="Screenshot 2025-09-10 at 10 29 07 PM" src="https://github.com/user-attachments/assets/799af2d3-9e5e-4f78-bbb7-2e261a5cb61f" />